tryton/tryton/doc/index.rst

 Marketing Automation Module
 ###########################

-The marketing_automation module allows marketing actions to automated.
+The marketing_automation module allows marketing actions to be automated.
 It is based on scenarios and activities that are executed on selected records.

 Scenario